 Long–term exposure to the sun is the single most significant cause of AKs, so the best defense against them is a comprehensive sun protection program that includes wearing protective clothing, avoiding midday sun, staying in the shade as much as possible, and wearing a broad–spectrum sunscreen with a sun protection factor (SPF) of at least 15.

 What treatment options are available?

-Westlake Dermatology & Cosmetic Surgery offers a 2–step treatment for Actinic Keratoses (AKs) of the face or scalp that combines Levulan and Blue Light therapy.
+Westlake Dermatology & Cosmetic Surgery offers a 2–step treatment for Actinic Keratoses (AKs) of the face or scalp that combines Levulan and Blu-U Blue Light therapy.
+When the Levulan topical solution is applied to the AK it is converted into a chemical that makes the cells extremely sensitive to light.
+When the AK cells are then exposed to the Blu-U light, the AK cells are destroyed.
 This treatment has been proven effective in clinical testing and may be covered by your insurance plan.